- American Airlines Admirals Club New York JFK

 Seats: 5A/5C (Premium Business – Window/Aisle)

-As expected, the J cabin was booked solid, 28/30 (the last 2 were for the off-duty pilots who flew the inbound).
+As expected, the business cabin was booked solid, 28/30 (the last 2 were for the off-duty pilots who flew the inbound).
 And as expected, my partner-in-travel conked out, putting the seat in an almost flat position during boarding, before bringing it up for takeoff, and putting it back down afterward, waking up only for the lunch service.
 We were offered the same pre-flight beverages, and since I’d had a few Pisco sours on the island and that the champagne was the same as the previous flights, went with the usual.
-We also received an amenity kit, though smaller than the ones I had received on previous flights, sans Bvlgari bag and lotions.
+We also received a daytime amenity kit, though smaller than the ones I had received on previous flights, sans Bvlgari bag and lotions.

 It took about 90 minutes for the lunch service to start.
 Given that I had made a diet of empanadas and overpriced fried food on the island, I was looking forward to the salad.
 We were seated in 5 A/C since they were the only 2 seats together at the time of booking.
 Because of this, we were the last to be offered lunch, since the center seats are situated a bit forward of the window seats in the same row, and the off-duty pilots in 5 J/L had already eaten.
 Fortunately, only the lamb was gone by then, so we both got our option of the salad.
 Instead of the recommended wine, I went with the Casa Lapostolle Cabernet, which I had enjoyed on a previous leg.